 The application of nonstandard qualifiers may be deemed necessary and used for atypical situations such as contamination of samples from a preservative.
-Nonstandard qualifier definitions (if applicable) will be included in the database.
+Nonstandard qualifier definitions (if applicable) are described in SOP-40 (BRC, ERM and MWH 2007) and will be included in the database.
+Data validation reason codes shall be assigned in the database to all qualifications and are described in SOP-40 (BRC, ERM and MWH 2007).